Thoughts & Ideas

 The power of bankers and banking should never be underestimated.
 Just consider WW I & II.
 The cause of both these wars was need to prove their superiority by the imperialist powers.
 In Europe all the main powers were either fighting with each other or trampling over the rest.
 No country was left unaffected – except one – which was small and virtually in the centre of all the fighting and had no army or other protection worth the name.
 But their defining strength was that they were bankers to all the countries involved in the Wars.
 The country is Switzerland.

 It is through the control of banking in Europe and America and the associated wealth, that Jews continue to hold disproportionate power across the world, which in turn gives them substantial political power.
-So much so, that all the Arab powers with their vastly larger populations and plenty of oil money have not been able to displace tiny Israel, which is surrounded on all sides by extremely hostile neighbours.
+So much so, that all the Arab powers with their vastly large populations and plenty of oil money have not been able to displace tiny Israel, which is surrounded on all sides by extremely hostile neighbours.

 0 Comments: